se-for-sci/se-for-sci.github.io/content/week04_package/using_packages.md

 `````

 Now you have "black", but nothing has changed in your global site packages!
 You
-cannot import black or any of it's dependencies!
+cannot import black or any of its dependencies!
 There are no conflicting
 requirements (more common in pip 20.3+, which now will refuse to install two
 packages that have incompatible requirements).